-When an asset is disposed of or decommissioned, the carrying amount of the asset in the Balance Sheet (whether

-Property, Plant and Equipment or Assets Held for Sale) is written off to the Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement as part of the gain or loss on disposal.
-Receipts from disposals (if any) are credited to the same line in the Comprehensive Income and Expenditure Statement also as part of the gain or loss on disposal (i.e. netted off against the carrying value of the asset at the time of disposal).
+When an asset is disposed of or decommissioned, the carrying amount of the asset in the Balance Sheet (whether Property, Plant and Equipment or Assets Held for Sale) is written off to the Other Operating Expenditure line in the Comprehensive Income and Expenditure Statement as part of the gain or loss on disposal.
+Receipts from disposals (if any) are credited to the same line in the Comprehensive Income and Expenditure Statement also as part of the gain or loss on disposal (ie netted off against the carrying value of the asset at the time of disposal).
 Any revaluation gains accumulated for the asset in the Revaluation Reserve are transferred to the Capital Adjustment Account.

-Amounts received for a disposal in excess of £10,000 are categorised as capital receipts.
+Amounts received for a disposal in excess of £10,000 are categorised as capital receipts and can only be used for new capital investment.
 Receipts are appropriated to the Reserve from the General Fund Balance in the Movement in Reserves Statement.

-The written-off value of disposals is not a charge against council tax, as the cost of non-current assets is fully provided for under separate arrangements for capital financing.
+The written-off value of disposals is not a charge against council tax, as the cost of fixed assets is fully provided for under separate arrangements for capital financing.
 Amounts are appropriated to the Capital Adjustment Account from the General Fund Balance in the Movement in Reserves Statement.